NeuroTechX/moabb/README.md

 </table>

 The Mother of all BCI Benchmarks was founded by Alexander Barachant and Vinay Jayaram, who are experts in the field of Brain-Computer Interfaces (BCI).
-At moment, both works as Research Scientist
+At the moment, both work as Research Scientists.

 <table style="text-align: center;">
   <thead>